Stay™ | Connected with Glacier Mountaineer Lodge

 Offering both day care services and overnight kennel care services.

 Complimentary private parking is available in designated areas on a first come first serve basis.
 During high occupancy times, we cannot guarantee a parking space for all guests.
 There is additional parking available at designated parking areas on the mountain.
-For more information about additional parking, please contact guest services by dialing “0,” or visit the front desk.
+For more information about additional parking, please contact Guest Services by dialing “5001,” or visit the Front Desk.

 Complimentary parking is available for one vehicle per reservation.
 For safety purposes, guests are required to display their parking passes at all times as well as provide our Guest Service Agents with their vehicle information at check-in.
 Vehicles and contents are left at the vehicle owner’s or renter’s risk.
 Please obey all signs if parking on the street.
 Any vehicle not registered at the front desk may be towed at the owner's expense.